ErkrodC/UnityChess/README.md

 # UnityChess

-UnityChess is a 2D Chess program built using Unity/C#, complete with its own AI.
+UnityChess is a 3D Chess game built using Unity/C#, complete with its own AI.

 ![UnityChess demo](https://i.imgur.com/VJOXHkK.jpg)